 Viva is an environmental engineer, completed a masters thesis in March of 2018, and plans to complete a doctoral dissertation if funds permit.
 She owned a startup company since 2010 and completed five successful prototype developments.
 She may be the only chemist whom has sublimated CO2 directly back to a carbon solid, makes a pure carbon gas stream, and separately generated doubly ionized oxygen ions in the lab.
 The technology is for sale.
 She believes that all climate and weather modification can be achieved in a non toxic way using oxygen and its positive and negative ions.
 She hopes to form a consortium of weather modification groups who do not use chemicals, rather using ions and directed subtle energy devices, that will replace aggressive and toxic methods in use today which are inharmonious with the natural physics and chemistry.

 The skeptics and the supporters are going to see that the science is now really conforming to the thinking that the oxygen compounds are a well documented key to fresh healthy air and cannot be ignored.
-An early party to this of British Monarchy, who once notified of this plan, promptly advised that it was good science but would not fit into planned efforts and it was both too early and a differing way to deal with the problem that can not really be done at the same time as the ones the leaders have chosen.
+An early party to this of British Monarchy, who once notified of this plan, promptly advised that it was good science but would not fit into planned efforts and it was both too early and a differing way to deal with the problem that can not really be done at the same time as the ones that leaders have chosen.
 The best choice of action is being left to the end and hopefully not too late.